-The U.S. Department of State (DOS) has announced the submission dates for the 2026 Diversity Visa Green Card lottery.
-Electronic entry submission begins at noon on October 2, 2024 and closes at 12PM EST on November 5, 2024.
-All submissions must be made through the electronic system and those submitted past November 5th will not be accepted.
-There is no fee to enter but individuals selected and scheduled for an interview need to pay the visa application fee before appearing before the consular officer.
+All submissions were made through the electronic system, and those submitted past November 5th were not accepted.
+There is no fee to enter, but individuals selected and scheduled for an interview need to pay the visa application fee before appearing before the consular officer.

-Out of the millions of people who apply every year, the DOS allots 55,000 immigrant visas per year through a lottery pool for foreign nationals from countries with historically low immigration rates to the U.S. These 55,000 are chosen randomly by a computer.
-There are many health, education and employment opportunities made available as a recipient of the diversity lottery program.
-Based on continent, the highest number of DVs issued go to Africa and Europe.
+These 55,000 are chosen randomly by a computer.
+There are many health, education, and employment opportunities made available as a recipient of the diversity lottery program.
+By region, the highest number of Diversity Visas issued goes to Africa and Europe.

-Only one registration per person is permitted and submitting more than one will disqualify all entries for the individual – the Department of State has technology to detect this.
+Only one registration per person is permitted, and submitting more than one will disqualify all entries for the individual – the Department of State has technology to detect this.
 Late entries or those submitted by paper will not be accepted.

-The National Visa Center will randomly select eligible applicants and the total amount of green cards provided to a region cannot exceed 7%.
-Individuals chosen will be given the opportunity to apply for permanent residence or an adjustment of status.
-The online application to enter is free so beware of any scams that ask you to pay.
-Have additional questions?
-It’s best to schedule a consultation with one of our attorneys!
+The National Visa Center will randomly select eligible applicants, and the total amount of green cards provided to a region cannot exceed 7%.
+Individuals chosen will be allowed to apply for permanent residence or an adjustment of status.
+The online application to enter is free, so beware of any scams that ask you to pay.

 Schedule a Consultation